wzljerry/cartesia-python/README.md

 p.terminate()
 ```

-You can also use the async client if you want to make asynchronous API calls:
+You can also use the async client if you want to make asynchronous API calls.
+Simply import `AsyncCartesia` instead of `Cartesia` and use await with each API call:

 ```python
 from cartesia import AsyncCartesia